-These are some of my memories of Hialeah in the 50's, 60's and 70's.
+These are some of my memories of Hialeah in the late 1950's, 60's and 70's.
 Please feel free to leave yours in the comments since I can't remember everything due to Heineken-damaged memory cells.
-There is a theory, that I saw in a film in a Coast Guard training session back in Virginia in the 70's, that what you are now is significantly dependent on what you were when, that you are affected by who you grew up with and that you have a lifetime bond with those people whether you like them or not because you all went through the same life-learning experiences together.
+There is a theory, that I saw in a film in a Coast Guard training session back at Yorktown, Virginia in the 70's, that what you are now is significantly dependent on what you were when, that you are affected by who you grew up with and that you have a lifetime bond with those people whether you like them or not because you all went through the same life-learning experiences together.
 No wonder we are all messed up!
 I'm joking, because most of us turned out just fine despite growing up in Hialeah.

 You know you grew up in old Hialeah if you remember:

 The tall roofless silo west of 12th Avenue and 54th Street - you weren't a man if you couldn't climb all around the top of the silo's perimeter without falling to your death.
 We discovered some guy's hidden partially buried smut collection in a box one time near that silo and we all turned into big fans of women.
-We put the box back because we didn't dare take that stuff home and revisited it a few times later until some other scoundrel took it.
+We put the box back because we didn't dare take that stuff home and we revisited it a few times later until some other scoundrel took it.

 The Palmetto Expressway being built on the western edge of Hialeah, with grade level crossings at numerous intersections such as W. 49th Street, W. 60th Street, W. 68th Street, W. 84th Street, etc. There were 2 lanes in each direction, it had a speed limit of 70mph and had a grass median with no dividers in the middle to avoid head-on collisions.